json420/degu/doc/tutorial.rst

 On both the client and server ends, Degu uses the same set of shared IO abstractions to represent HTTP request and response bodies.

-As the IO direction of the request vs response is flipped depending on whether you're looking at things from a client vs server perspective, it's helpful to think in terms HTTP *input* bodies and HTTP *output* bodies.
+As the IO directions of the request and response are flipped depending on whether you're looking at things from a client vs server perspective, it's helpful to think in terms HTTP *input* bodies and HTTP *output* bodies.

-An **HTTP input body** can be:
+An **HTTP input body** will always be one of three types:

     * ``None`` --- meaning no HTTP input body

-    * A :class:`degu.base.Body` instance --- an HTTP input body with a content-length
+    * :class:`degu.base.Body` --- an HTTP input body with a content-length

-    * A :class:`degu.base.ChunkedBody` instance --- an HTTP input body that uses chunked transfer-encoding
+    * :class:`degu.base.ChunkedBody` --- an HTTP input body that uses chunked transfer-encoding

 From the client perspective, our input is the HTTP response body received from the server.